sofpn/rprimer/README.md

 returns an `RprimerProperties`-object with information about majority and IUPAC consensus base at each position, together with gap frequency, nucleotide identity and Shannon entropy (a measurement of variability).
-All nucleotides with a frequency higher than the `iupacThreshold` will be included in the IUPAC consensus base.
+All nucleotides that occurs with a frequency higher than the `iupacThreshold` will be included in the IUPAC consensus base.

 ``` r
 myAlignmentProperties <- getAlignmentProperties(